 Texas SportRiders FAQs :

-A: We are an informal group of motorcycle riders located mainly around the DFW metroplex area but do have riders in other areas of the state.
-Our paths have crossed by incident of riding motorcycles.
+A: We are an informal group of motorcycle riders located mainly around the DFW Metroplex area but do have riders in other areas of the state.
 Our main common bond is that we enjoy riding motorcycles.
-We are a loosely structured group with no officers, hierarchy structure or anyone in charge making a bunch of rules that commonly make group riding a very structured and less enjoyable experience.
+We are a loosely structured group with no officers, hierarchy structure or anyone in charge making overbearing rules that commonly make group riding a very structured and less enjoyable experience.
+We do believe in personal safety and exercise reasonable care but acknowledging that motorcycle riding has risks.
 Each rider participates at their own will and risk; being responsible for themselves, their conduct and their safety.
-Meaning each rider must determine the pace they are capable and comfortable riding and their own level of skills.
-The only responsibility, other than for themselves, is to not endanger their fellow riders or other drivers on the road.
-Fellow riders will call a rider out if they really feel someone is pushing a little to much or for really bad conduct.
-Of course by friendship and ethics we do care for our fellow riders and help whenever needed.
-But that this is just my opinion of the guys who ride here since no one is in charge.
-A rider could be asked to leave the group if they are really acting in a dangerous and disruptive manner.
+Meaning each rider must determine the riding pace that they are capable and comfortable at their own level of skills.
+Riders responsibility is for themselves and to not endanger their fellow riders or other drivers on the road.
+Fellow Texas SportRiders should call attention to a rider if they feel someone is pushing a little to much or for bad conduct; those riders will be requested to cease.
+A rider could be asked to leave the group if they are acting in a dangerous and disruptive manner.

 Q: Meeting locations?